MicrosoftDocs/cpp-docs/docs/mfc/reference/cwinapp-class.md

 ### Remarks

 By default, the framework initializes `m_pszHelpFilePath` to the name of the application with ".HLP" appended.
 To change the name of the help file, set `m_pszHelpFilePath` to point to a string that contains the complete name of the desired help file.
-A convenient place to do this is in the application's [InitInstance](#initinstance) function. `m_pszHelpFilePath` is a public variable of type <strong>const char\*</strong>.
+A convenient place to do this is in the application's [InitInstance](#initinstance) function. `m_pszHelpFilePath` is a public variable of type **const char**<strong>\*</strong>.

 > [!NOTE]
 > If you assign a value to `m_pszHelpFilePath`, it must be dynamically allocated on the heap.
 The `CWinApp` destructor calls **free**( ) with this pointer.
 You many want to use the `_tcsdup`( ) run-time library function to do the allocating.
 Also, free the memory associated with the current pointer before assigning a new value.
 For example: